-Believing a Quartermaster's duties rise to the level of description of confidential character, must less "secret agent" status, is far-fetched.
-Furthermore, "confidential public business to Kentucky" is not relative to what Belli did in Ohio and Indiana because by this time Kentucky was already admitted into the Union and the Spanish threat resolved.
+Believing a quartermaster's duties rise to the level worthy of the description confidential character, much less "secret agent" status, is far-fetched.
+Furthermore, "confidential public business to Kentucky" is not relative to what Belli did in Ohio and Indiana because, by this time, Kentucky was already admitted into the Union and the Spanish threat resolved.

-It appears more likely that Norwood's interpretation or translation of this information in 1913 that led him to believe that Belli was a "secret agent for Washington in the Indian campaigns of Bro.
+It appears more likely that Norwood's 1913 interpretation or translation of this information that led him to believe that Belli was a "secret agent for Washington in the Indian campaigns of Bro.
 Anthony Wayne" is out of sequence with the work Belli was in Kentucky to perform years before his assignment to General Wayne.

-Belli reportedly lived in Alexandria, Virginia from the time of his arrival in America in May 1783 until 1791, at which time he was called into service to assist General Wayne.20 However, further research shows this to be impossible because we know Belli, some three years after his arrival in America, was living and owning property in Danville, Kentucky where he was well-known to many influential men of the times and involved at the root of much political intrigue.
+Belli reportedly lived in Alexandria, Virginia from the time of his arrival in America in May 1783 until 1791, at which time he was called into service to assist General Wayne.
+But further research shows this was not possible because we know Belli, some three years after his arrival in America, was living and owning property in Danville, Kentucky where he was well-known to many influential men of the times and involved at the root of much political intrigue.

-In the years preceding Wayne's military campaign, Kentucky politics and the careers of many influential men who would later become prominent elected officials in Kentucky, began to take form.
+In the years preceding Wayne's military campaign, Kentucky politics and the careers of many influential men who would later become prominent elected officials in Kentucky began to take form.
 Ten conventions were held in the quest for statehood.
-The first Masonic lodge was established in 1788 and Kentucky, in 1792 became the 15th state admitted to the Union.
+The first Masonic lodge was established in 1788 and in 1792 Kentucky became the 15th state admitted to the Union.
 Belli was directly involved and participated in those events, and more.

-So, what brought Belli over 500 miles westward to the territory of Kentucky from Alexandria, Virginia five years before he was assigned to General Wayne?
+So, what brought Belli more than 500 miles westward to the territory of Kentucky from Alexandria, Virginia five years before he was assigned to General Wayne?

-Conceivably, Belli was already involved in a "public mission" and work of a "confidential character" and "confidential public business to Kentucky" for Washington.
+Conceivably, Belli was already involved in a "public mission" and the work of a "confidential character" and "confidential public business to Kentucky" for Washington.